 I run Small Group Personal Training Sessions that use kettlebells, core bag and TRX.
 I also teach circuits classes and offer 1 to 1 Personal Training Sessions.

 I have obtained several other certifications.
-Last year, I spent three months training with two SFG Instructors.
-I am now in training for the Strength Matters Kettlebell Certification under the tutelage of a top class Strength & Conditioning Coach.
+I am now in training for the Kettlebell Certification under the tutelage of a top-class Strength & Conditioning Coach.

 I like to operate outside of a commercial gym environment because I believe that it is best to train my body as a whole unit.
 I do not like spending hours at the gym, training individual parts.
 I like to be outside of the gym in my back garden – with my kettlebells, medicine ball, a mat, jump rope and (sometimes) my TRX.